 When it comes to

-It was commissioned in 1913 by Queen Mary, copying the Cambridge Lover’s Knot Tiara, which belonged to her aunt, the Grand Duchess of Mecklenburg-Strelitz.
+commissioned in 1913 by Queen Mary and handed down to Queen Elizabeth II before making its way to Princess Diana.
 The tiara features round-cut diamonds that make up a scalloped frame, with 19 hanging drop pearls nestled within each opening.

 Princess Diana’s Choker Worn As A Headband Tim Graham/Corbis Historical/Getty Images

-At a gala dinner in Melbourne, Australia in 1985, Diana chose an art deco emerald and diamond choker that had once belonged to Queen Mary to style in her hair.
-Matching her gown nearly perfectly, she fastened the jewels to her forehead, nestled in her blonde ’do.
+At a gala dinner in Melbourne, Australia in 1985, Diana chose an art deco emerald and diamond choker that had once belonged to Queen Mary and matched her gown perfectly.
+She fastened the jewels to her forehead, nestled in her blonde ’do.

 Princess Diana’s Red Cloche Hulton Archive/Hulton Archive/Getty Images